Our Top 3 Picks

-One of my favourite camera straps is this Peak Design strap, the Slide Camera Strap.
+One of my favorite camera straps is this Peak Design strap, the Slide Camera Strap.
 This is because it looks nice and elegant enough to use for high-end event photography.
 It’s also durable enough not to get damaged easily.

 The two lock mechanisms allow you to extend or reduce the strap as you see fit.
 You can do this with one hand, for quickly changing situations.

 This is my g0-to strap.
 It becomes small enough to use around my neck and extends long enough to act as a sling.
 As a cross-body strap, it does well both for comfort and durability.

-The strap works well with other Peak Design products, which are of a creative design and practical usability.
+The strap works well with other Peak Design products, which are of creative design and practical usability.
 For me, and many of my photography friends, this is one of the most comfortable camera straps out there.